Henry L. Sherman: Life

 In 1931, during the Hofstadter Committee, Sherman granted a stay to Dr. William F. Doyle, a former Fire Department veterinarian who was appealing a thirty-day jail sentence for contempt of the Committee, following a telephone call from Tammany Hall leader John F. Curry.
 The Bar Association's executive committee investigated his actions, and while they didn't find anything that reflected on his impartiality, integrity or judicial conduct they concluded his part was an unfortunate intrusion.
 He served on the Court until his death.

 Sherman was president of the Ruisseaumont Company of Lake Placid, a trustee of the Hebrew Orphan Asylum of New York, and a member of the New York State Bar Association, the New York City Bar Association, the New York County Lawyers' Association, the Society of Tammany, and the Society for Ethical Culture.
 In 1903, he married Edna Lucy Limburger.
 Their children were Ruth Therese, John Andrew, and Herbert Henry.

 Sherman died at his summer home in Lake Placid from a lingering illness on July 11, 1933.
 His funeral was held in the Ethical Culture Society Building.
 Lawyer Emil Goldmark and Society for Ethical Culture leader John L. Elliott.
-The funeral was attended by, among other people, representatives from the United State Supreme Court, the New York Court of Appeals, and the New York State Supreme Court, Appellate Division, First Department.
+The funeral was attended by, among other people, representatives from the United States Supreme Court, the New York Court of Appeals, and the New York State Supreme Court, Appellate Division, First Department.
 Judges from those courts served as the honorary pallbearers.
 His funeral cortege was headed by a police escort.
 He was buried in Salem Fields Cemetery.